socialfoundations/folktexts/README.md

 > This package is the basis for our NeurIPS'24 paper titled ["Evaluating language models as risk scores"](https://arxiv.org/abs/2407.14614)

-Folktexts is a python package to evaluate statistical properties of LLMs as classifiers.
+Folktexts is a suite of Q&A
+datasets with natural outcome uncertainty, aimed at evaluating LLMs' calibration on unrealizable tasks.

-It enables computing and evaluating classification _risk scores_ for tabular prediction tasks using LLMs.
+The `folktexts` python package enables computing and evaluating classification _risk scores_ for tabular prediction tasks using LLMs.

 Several benchmark tasks are provided based on data from the American Community Survey.
-Namely, each prediction task from the popular [folktables](https://github.com/socialfoundations/folktables) package is made available as a natural-language prompting task.
+Namely, each tabular prediction task from the popular [folktables](https://github.com/socialfoundations/folktables) package is made available as a natural-language Q&A task.

 Package documentation can be found [here](https://socialfoundations.github.io/folktexts/).